debog/hypar/doc/Examples.md

 \subpage ib_examples : Examples that use the immersed boundary method to simulate various geometries.

+\subpage sg_examples : Examples that use the sparse grids spatial discretization.

 \page basic_examples Basic Examples

 The following are some basic examples that are simulated using HyPar.
 They